netdata/netdata/collectors/python.d.plugin/hpssa/README.md

 The default CapabilityBoundingSet doesn't allow using `sudo`, and is quite strict in general.
 Resetting is not optimal, but a next-best solution given the inability to execute `arcconf` using `sudo`.

-As the `root` user do the following:
+As the `root` user, do the following:

 ```cmd
 mkdir /etc/systemd/system/netdata.service.d